Skip to content

 TIP # 2 Grow Bags & Pot Prep

 Broccoli thrives in fertile, well-draining potting soil.
-Opt for a grow bag or pot with a capacity of at least 20-30 litres minimum to provide enough space for one plant's roots or choose a larger pot or grow bag such as a raised garden bed Root Pouch Raised Mini Plot and grow multiple plants.
+Opt for a grow bag or pot with a capacity of at least 30 litres minimum to provide enough space for one plant's roots or choose a larger pot or garden sized grow bag such as a Raised Garden Bed and grow multiple plants.
 The Root Pouch grow bag material promotes good drainage and airflow to the roots and has been tested to be 100%food safe and BPA free.
 Always use a premium potting mix that meets the Australian Standards and various brands have veggie mixes pre-bagged.
 If you'd like to make your own potting mix, do consider the Make Potting Mix at Home Guide available in the store.

 TIP # 3 Planting and Spacing: